-Here is a Translation example: Translators into Chinese chose “crime” as the translation for “sin.”
-Consequently new Christians have to be taught that in church usage this word means any and all disobedience toward God.)
+Here is an example of a problem involving translation: Translators into Chinese chose “crime” as the translation for “sin.”
+Therefore new Christians have to be taught that in church usage the word “sin” means any disobedience toward God, not only crimes.)

 Here are some secular examples of ideas moving from a niche in one culture to a different niche in a receiving culture: